MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 2. `TestProblem.java`, which is the MOEA Framework problem definition that calls the native function; this file also specifies the structure of the problem, including the bounds of each decision variable; and
 3. `Makefile`, which is used to compile and test the function using the tool `make`.
+4. `Example.java`, which is a simple example solving your new problem using NSGA-II

 The folder also will contain a problem provider, such as `TestProblemProvider.java`, and the `META-INF/`folder.
 These files are responsible for registering and integrating the problem with the MOEA Framework.  *Typically, you will